Your shopping cart is empty.

 Into every work of art, I pour my heart and soul.
 Whether small or large, each piece has a story, a connection with nature and a tap into the unplugged natural world.
 As a life-long hiker, backpacker, and outdoor explorer, I’ve experienced incredible beauty in natural landscapes and ecosystems.
 I draw from these experiences as inspiration for my work.

-I create a heavily textured surface on the substrate, building layers of gesso and paper collage.
-In the final gesso layer, I imprint with produce netting or various found objects, and use palette knives, rubber scrapers, or employ any other item to build up a compelling texture that adds to the painting’s story.
-I’ve even used ponderosa needles, flower petals, and branches to create texture.
+I create a heavily textured surface on my painting board, building layers of gesso and paper collage.
+In the final gesso layer, I imprint local foliage, produce netting or various found objects, and use palette knives, rubber scrapers, or other items to build up a compelling texture that adds to the painting’s story.
+For foliage imprints, I've used ponderosa needles, flower petals, ferns, leaves, grasses, and branches to create texture.

 Once the texture is dry, I pour watercolor and gouache into the random surface pattern, allowing it to find its own path in the surface impressions.
 After the paint finds its way across the surface, it begins to suggest natural forms.
 I further define those forms, using a variety of tools, such as scrapers, sponges, brushes, plastic wrap, and cloth.
 Fine lines are formed using watercolor pencils or pastels.
 I prefer using a neutral palette with strong pops of saturated color, enforcing calm peace that I find in nature, combined with the power and strength of its healing properties.